-I’m always out scouting and looking for the next exciting thing in the outdoors which means I am always carrying my binoculars and/or my camera.
+I’m always out scouting and looking for the next exciting thing in the outdoors, so I am always carrying my binoculars and/or camera.
 I was a little hesitant when I first pulled this product out of the package, but after giving it the good ole outdoor try, it has earned my respect.

-The Ultra-Light Harness from Rick Young Outdoors is a one-size fits all product.
+The Ultra-Light Harness from Rick Young Outdoors is a one-size-fits all product.
 It is small and not bulky.
-It is easy to adjust which is exciting to a Colorado girl who tends to need lots of layers in our extreme climate.
+It is easy to adjust, which is exciting to a Colorado girl who needs lots of layers in our extreme climate.
 This harness did not bind or constrict my movement in the early morning hours as I glassed for toms with my Swarovski 8.5 x 42 binoculars.
-I mention the bino’s because if you have them or have used them, you will know that not only are they excellent, but they weigh about 2.5 pounds.
+I mention the binos because if you have or have used them, you will know that they are excellent and weigh about 2.5 pounds.
 This harness is said to hold up to 3.5 pounds.
-It has held up nicely with the weight and has shown no sign of stretching out during hiking, running and horseback riding.
+It has held up nicely with the weight and has shown no sign of stretching out during hiking, running, and horseback riding.
 That is a feature that gained a smile.
-Other harnesses tend to stretch under the weight and become loose and floppy which is not a feature I look for in a harness.
+Other harnesses tend to stretch under the weight and become loose and floppy, which is not a feature I look for in a harness.

 The harness Rick Young Outdoors has designed has a single fast point adjustment system at the neck.
 I was worried about my long hair being tangled in it, but thus far that has not been an issue.
 With the single point adjustment I am able to reach back, squeeze and give a pull or a tug to quickly shorten the harness after my jacket or vest are removed or when I am covering country via horseback.